-Ozone would like to remind you that rapid descent manoeuvres should be learnt under the supervision of a qualified instructor and always used with caution.
+Ozone would like to remind you that these manoeuvres should be learnt under the supervision of a qualified instructor and always used with caution.
 Never forget that properly analysing the conditions before launch will help avoid the need to use these techniques.
-The flying characteristics and behaviour of the wing are very much dependent on the wing loading and power unit.
-Smaller, heavily loaded wings are more dynamic than larger wings.